haofengac/pyCapsNet/README.md

 * CuPy 2.0.0
 * CUDA 8

-## Motivation: Why another CapsNet implementation?
+## Motivation
 There are many great implementations of Capsule Networks [with PyTorch], [TensorFlow] and [Keras], so why do we need another one?
 This project actually provides three implementations of CapsNet: PyTorch, NumPy and CuPy.
-For the PyTorch version, I implemented CapsNet for performance check and visualizations; for the NumPy and CuPy ones, I aim to get a deeper understanding of the structure and the gradient flow of CapsNet.
+For the PyTorch version, I implemented CapsNet for performance check and visualizations; for the NumPy and CuPy ones, I implemented CapsNet purely from scratch, both forward and backpropagation, aiming to get a deeper understanding of the structure and the gradient flow of CapsNet.
 The computation graph that I used for this implementation is provided later in this document.

 The purpose of this project is not to shoot for better performance or optimizing the speed, but to offer a better understanding of CapsNet implementation-wise.
 Reading the paper thoroughly is a must, but it is easy to get confused when it comes to real implementation.
 I will provide my own understanding in CapsNet and implementation walkthrough in this document.